MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/coursepreparation/generalprep.md

 We kindly ask you to prepare the following:

 1. Log in to the [image database OMERO](https://omero-imaging.uni-muenster.de/) using your university-ID and password.
-2. Log in to the [JupyterHub](https://jupyterhub.uni-muenster.de/) using your university-ID and password.
+2. You will use the WIFI in the Multiscale Imaging Center - please prepare to establish a VPN connection using the [Cisco Secure Client](https://www.uni-muenster.de/IT/services/kommunikation/vpn/).
-3. Prepare to be able to establish a Remote Desktop connection and log in to the analysis server "HIVE" using the login data stated below.
+3. Prepare to be able to establish a Remote Desktop connection and log in to the analysis server "HIVE" using the login data you received by email.

 Further information can be found in the following sections.